Immediate Steps to Take After the Bus Accident

 Several parties can be responsible for your bus collision.
 The first can be the bus manufacturer.
 A bus requires a lot of maintenance, and manufacturer negligence can result in a dangerous bus being sent out for use.

-The second party that can be responsible for a bus wreck is the bus company or the tour company.
-Bus companies are legally obligated to hire the right people to operate the common carriers.
-Companies should also ensure that bus drivers are adequately trained and supervised.
+The second party that may be responsible for a bus wreck is the bus or tour company.
+Bus companies are legally obligated to hire qualified personnel to operate common carriers.
+Companies must also guarantee proper training and supervision for bus drivers.

 The bus company is also responsible for maintaining the buses.
-Companies should regularly inspect their vehicles, paying special attention to the tires and brakes, to reduce the number of bus crashes annually.
+Companies should regularly inspect their vehicles, focusing on tires and brakes, to reduce the number of bus crashes annually.

 Who Pays for My Medical Bills?

 Bisnar Chase will work on your behalf to place your medical expenses into a lien that will be paid at the end of your personal injury case.
-Whether you have health insurance or not, those medical bills will be tracked by us and will factor into how much compensation we ask for.
+We will track your medical bills, regardless of whether you have health insurance, and they will influence the amount of compensation we request.
 We can also assist you with steps to obtain Medi-Cal, Medicare, and indigent medical programs.

 Bus Accident Statistics for California

-Though statistically less frequent than other types of motor vehicle accidents, bus accidents can have devastating consequences due to their sheer size and passenger capacity.
-This section explores bus accident statistics in California, delves into the common causes of these incidents, and outlines the safety regulations to prevent them.
+Although statistically less frequent than other types of motor vehicle accidents, bus accidents can be devastating due to their sheer size and passenger capacity.
+This section explores bus accident statistics in California, examines the common causes of these incidents, and outlines safety regulations to prevent them.

 To illustrate the potential impact of these accidents, consider the tragic incident in Yucaipa in 2013, where a bus carrying 39 passengers crashed while traveling down a mountain road, resulting in at least eight fatalities and numerous injuries.